jon-harper/OmniBox/docs/bom.md

 !!! note "Note: Sharp Point Wood Screws"
     To substitute #6 x 3/4" with Metric screws, use M3 x 16mm or M3 x 20mm.
 Equivalent length machine screws can also be used if sharp point screws are unavailable.

+!!! note "Heat Set Inserts"
+    These M3 x 4.6mm x 5.6mm inserts will be replaced in future versions with the more common "Voron-style" inserts that are M3 x 5mm x 4mm.

+    User mods that require inserts universally use the Voron-style inserts.

 ### MicroSD Reader Extensions